openthread/openthread/src/cli/README_NETDATA.md

 ### Attach to Existing Network

-Only the Master Key is required for a device to attach to a Thread network.
+Only the Network Key is required for a device to attach to a Thread network.

 While not required, specifying the channel avoids the need to search across multiple channels, improving both latency and efficiency of the attach process.